 How Will My QLAC Be Taxed?

-- Like your 401(k) and traditional IRA, QLACs also have a tax deferred status
+- The taxation of a QLAC is like your 401(k) and traditional IRA, providing a tax deferred status

 - A QLAC reduces your RMDs and the associated taxes with that

 - QLACs are not taxed during their deferral period